TheUnsocialEngineer/TheUnsocialEngineer.github.io/_posts/2025-06-22-The-Beaver-And-The-Ferret.md

 Author: Eoka
 ---

-Before we get into the meat and potatoes of this interesting case I have to thank all the people involved who helped with the analysis of this campaign <insert list here>
+Before we get into the meat and potatoes of this interesting case I have to thank all the people involved who helped with the analysis of this campaign
+* Suppito
+* Jakob
+* Bakeneko

 ## The Beginning